rapidsai/cudf/cpp/docs/DOCUMENTATION.md

  *
 ```

-The definition should detail the requirements of parameter.
+The definition should detail the requirements of the parameter.
 For example, if the template is for a functor or predicate, then describe the expected input types and output.

 #### @param